 Source: Venionaire Capital (2015)

 The First Chicago Method is a technique of wide scope.
-Step 1 gives you freedom and the opportunity to consider events with low probability but huge impact on your investment payoff.
-On the other side this freedom brings more complexity into your valuation framework.
+Step 1 gives you the freedom and the opportunity to consider events with low probability but a huge impact on your investment pay off.
+On the other side, this freedom brings more complexity to your valuation framework.
 We at Venionaire Capital don’t fear the additional effort.
-We are specialized on comprehensive analysis of tech related young companies and screen every company till we get a clear picture of all possibilities.
+We are specialized in a comprehensive analysis of tech-related young companies and screen every company until we get a clear picture of all possibilities.

 At Step 2 we use dataflow through our cooperation partners and professional data providers.
-The choice of the multiple depends on the peer group and structure of the enterprise.
-Due our long experience in this sector, we developed advanced framework for clustering the Startups.
+The choice of the multiple depends on the peer group and the structure of the enterprise.
+Due to our long experience in this sector, we developed an advanced framework for clustering the Startups.

 Estimating the probabilities of the scenarios is a challenging task and seems arbitrary at a first glance.
 Nevertheless, they are various mathematical approaches to overcome this problem, addressing the extreme possible scenarios and assuming fat-tailed and highly skewed distributions for the underlying risk-drivers of the business.
-Furthermore there is an uncertainty in estimating the exit horizon because private companies are infrequently traded assets.
-On my next article I will discuss valuations based on real options which offer synergy effects with other valuation methods.
+Furthermore, there is uncertainty in estimating the exit horizon because private companies are infrequently traded assets.